One day car insurance

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-All drivers are legally required to have car insurance to be on UK roads, as it provides financial protection if you’re involved in an accident.
-It can cover against injuries sustained by other people involved, as well as damage to property.
-Car insurance can also offer financial protection if your car is vandalised, stolen or damaged by fire.
-This is the same regardless of you being on the road for one day or one year.
+All drivers are legally required to have a minimum of third-party car insurance to be on UK roads.
+Not only does it cover you if you cause harm to other people or their property in an accident, you can upgrade to comprehensive cover for financial protection if your own car is vandalised, stolen or damaged by fire.
+This applies whether you’re on the road for one day or one year.

-One day car insurance works by providing cover only when you need it, so you could avoid signing up for a traditional annual car insurance policy.
-Cover is available from one hour up to 30 days.
-This makes getting cheap one day car insurance easy and straightforward.
+One day car insurance works by providing cover only for the time you need to drive, avoiding the need to sign up for a traditional annual car insurance policy.
+While we focus on one day car insurance here, you can actually get temporary car insurance from one hour up to 30 days.

-- Someone borrowing a car for a trip, to visit family or to move house
+- Borrowing a car for a trip, to visit family or to move house

-- Someone sharing the driving on a road trip
+- Sharing the driving of a friend’s car on a road trip

 What does one day car insurance cover?